sagabob/GolangCollections/README.md

 * [Status](#status)

 ## About the project
-The repository contains code snippet for basic learning Golang.
+The repository contains code snippet for basic learning Golang.</br> In detail:
-In detail:
 - It covers examples on how to use data structure, structs & functions in Golang
 - A number of solutions for some problems from Hacker Rank site.